techsailor/techsailor.github.io/_posts/2014-08-26-event_design_with_icecube.md

 * future events (by next_occurence) can be ignored

 * past events that have passed their last occurence time can also be ignored.
-To achieve this, an is_expired column is required on the event table to filter those out too.
+To make the query efficient maybe, a *is_expired* column is required on the event table to be able to filter those out at the Database level.

 ####Difference